 The most important step in deciding whether to file a wrongful death lawsuit is to select the right team of lawyers to evaluate your case.
 You should conduct research into wrongful death attorneys in Mesa and select a team of attorneys with specific experience in personal injury and wrongful death cases.

 While some attorneys operate “one stop shops” and handle all types of matters, wrongful death attorneys will have the specific knowledge and experience necessary to effectively advocate for your family’s interests against employers, insurance companies, and anyone else who may be liable for damages.

 With more than 40 years of experience fighting on behalf of Arizona families, our team at Hastings and Hastings is ready to assist you and your family.
 Our free case consultations are offered at no upfront cost to you, and most importantly, we commit to connecting you with a licensed attorney from the very start.
-At your case consultation, our attorneys will listen to you and speak with you about whether you and your family may be eligible to pursue compensation for the wrongful death of your loved one.
+At your free case evaluation, our attorneys will listen to you and speak with you about whether you and your family may be eligible to pursue compensation for the wrongful death of your loved one.

 Contact us today to set up an appointment – we’re looking forward to hearing from you.